 In fact, of the targeted attacks Symantec detected in the last six months, the majority were against e-commerce companies, including financial institutions.
 Small business received the second highest number of attacks.

-"We're no longer talking strictly about the male teenager with the low moral compass, or the hactivist, who defaces sites or uses malicious code or worms against those on one side in a political conflict,"
+"We're no longer talking strictly about the male teenager with the low moral compass, or the hactivist, who defaces sites or uses malicious code or worms against those on one side in a political conflict," said Vincent Weafer, senior director of Symantec Security Response.
+"These people are targeting e-commerce, and they are often backed by organized crime."

 The Symantec report is based on data gathered from 20,000 devices that are a part of the company's DeepSight security alert system.
 The report also relies on information from Symantec's BugTraq malicious code submissions program, which receives 250,000 samples monthly from computer users who believe they have received malicious code.